March 18, 2020

 A State Delegation Information Session will be held in preparation for the congressional teleconference and virtual meetings, as well as a Student Advocacy 101 session.

-The second day of the Forum will include an “HSI Policy Update from Congressional Leaders,” followed by virtual congressional meetings.
+The second day of the Forum will include an “HSI Policy Update from Congressional Leaders,” featuring U.S. Representative Raúl Grijalva and U.S. Representative Joaquin Castro and will be followed by virtual congressional meetings.

 The virtual Capitol Forum will offer an opportunity for increased participation and engage more individuals in the advocacy and funding efforts for HSIs.
 The deadline to register online is April 20.
 Online registration is available.
 Sponsorship opportunities are also available.